sharpcoding/jukebox-demo/README.md

 }
 ```

 As you can see, the `TreeView` itself takes care of converting flat, tabular data into a (desired) tree hierarchy.
+So, component not only takes care of presenting data, but also provides some helper modules/functions for transforming data (which in this case is highly relevant)

 ## Project (implementation and design) decisions

-- ✅ Create React App with Typescript support was used as a kick-start
+- ✅ Create React App with Typescript support was used as a quick kick-start
 - ✅ Redux-related file organization and general ideas are based on the [following guidelines](https://github.com/sharpcoding/react-redux-typescript-starter-kit)
 - ✅ Screens and components exhibit **batteries-included** approach:
   - a screen contains reducers, actions, action creators, effects, models etc. that are relevant to getting things done - it is up to Redux store to take it and aggregate / reuse accordingly
   - similarly, a component contains models and algorithms that are relevant to component responsibility
-- ✅ "Batteries included" philosophy is complementary to code-reuse: if something can be (re)used by several places in application, it should be moved up to a dedicated module; please note this demo-project is extremely small
+- ✅ "Batteries included" approach is complementary to code-reuse: if something can in (re)used by several places of application, it should be moved up to a dedicated module; please note this demo-project is extremely small
 - ✅ `index.ts`/`index.tsx` is used very heavily to re-export entities as folders are grouping bigger functionalities and act as modules
 - ✅ Emoji characters, not the SVG icons were used for rendering expand / collapse buttons (simpler, faster)
 - ✅ Styled-Components